Rosé Wine and a Charcuterie Bouquet

 • Finally, flip it around and arrange the “petals” to your liking.
 You can tug and pull a bit on each piece of salami to make it look like it’s not just a roll up, but a beautiful rose!

-Here’s what I put in my Rosé Bouquet, can’t wait to see yours!
+Here’s what I put in my Rosé Bouquet:

 • Charcuterie: Appleton Farms gourmet deli selection (made into salami rosettes)